 Current smokers and recent former smokers of all ages are more likely than non-smokers to use e-cigarettes and vapes, surveys show.
 E-cigs are most popular with teens and young adults in their 20s.

-Use of e-cigarettes grew rapidly after they hit the U.S. market in 2007.
+The use of e-cigarettes grew rapidly after they hit the U.S. market in 2007.
 By 2014, more than 2.5 million Americans used e-cigarettes, and at least 466 brands of e-cigarettes could be found in stores and online, according to news reports.

 E-Cigarette and Vape Battery Explosions and Fires